 Another great quality of limestone is that it offers great consistency.
 You can most conveniently obtain consistent shapes while using this building material.
 This becomes very essential during the process of building retaining fences.
 Thus, if you value the consistency factor, you must go for a limestone retaining wall.

 Furthermore, you will find a lot of varieties of limestone to select from.
-Some of these are rubbed silver, polished, and variegated and gray limestone.
+Some of these are rubbed silver, polished, variegated, and gray limestone.

 Disadvantages